Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

 At fixed rotation, thermal evolution introduces a clear and systematic ordering: as the star deleptonizes from hot, lepton-rich to cold, catalyzed states, the $M$ decreases slightly, $R_e$ contracts, and the $J$, $I$, and $Q$ all decline as the star becomes more compact.
 The temperature $T$ at a fixed mass of $2.0\,\rm M_\odot$ shows two competing effects: it decreases with increasing rotation (rotational cooling), but increases with $s_B$ during deleptonization before vanishing in the cold, catalyzed limit.
 In contrast, the $\nu$ at $M$ rises with cooling, since a colder, stiffer EOS allows faster rotation before mass shedding, while $T_{\rm kin}/|W|$ remains primarily determined by the degree of flattening rather than temperature.

 {The relative increase in the $M_{\rm max}$, grows monotonically with rotation and reaches values of up to $\sim 40\%$ at the Kepler limit for hot, lepton-rich configurations.
-This enhancement exceeds the typical $\sim 20\%$ found for hadronic stars \cite{Gourgoulhon:1999vx, Zhou:2019hyy, Gondek-Rosinska:2000rjg} and is consistent with universal relations predicting $\sim 15\!-\!20\%$ for hadronic matter \cite{Konstantinou:2022vkr} and $\sim 20\!-\!33\%$ for self-bound quark stars \cite{Konstantinou_2026}.
+This enhancement exceeds the typical $\sim 20\%$ found for hadronic stars \cite{Gourgoulhon:1999vx, Zhou:2019hyy, Gondek-Rosinska:2000rjg} and is consistent with universal relations predicting $\sim 15\!-\!20\%$ for hadronic matter \cite{Konstantinou:2022vkr} and $\sim 20\!-\!33\%$ for self-bound QSs \cite{Konstantinou_2026}.
 A direct comparison with Ref.~\cite{daSilva:2025cfe}, which studied rotating stars composed of nucleonic, hyperonic, and $\Delta$-baryon matter, shows that purely nucleonic EOS yield a $\sim 9\!-\!13\%$ increase at the Keplerian limit, while the inclusion of $\Delta$-isobars leads to enhancements of up to $\sim 21\%$.}

-The large values of $T_{\rm kin}/|W|$ attained near the $\nu_K$~($\sim 0.18$--$0.19$) indicate that rapidly rotating protoquark stars are susceptible to the Chandrasekhar--Friedman--Schutz secular instability, which can drive sustained gravitational-wave emission from non-axisymmetric modes~\cite{Stergioulas:2003yp}.
-The softer EOS and enhanced equatorial expansion of quark matter allow these stars to reach higher $T_{\rm kin}/|W|$ than their hadronic counterparts, strengthening their prospects as detectable sources of continuous gravitational waves from young compact remnants~\cite{Andersson:2002ch, Gondek-Rosinska:2001kuc}.
-Astrophysically, these trends imply that rapidly rotating, hot protoquark stars can support very large masses and develop strong quadrupole deformations, making them promising gravitational-wave sources and potentially long-lived against collapse.
+The large values of $T_{\rm kin}/|W|$ attained near the $\nu_K$~($\sim 0.18$--$0.19$) indicate that rapidly rotating proto-QSs are susceptible to the Chandrasekhar--Friedman--Schutz secular instability, which can drive sustained gravitational-wave emission from non-axisymmetric modes~\cite{Stergioulas:2003yp}.
+The softer EOS and enhanced equatorial expansion of QM allow these stars to reach higher $T_{\rm kin}/|W|$ than their hadronic counterparts, strengthening their prospects as detectable sources of continuous gravitational waves from young compact remnants~\cite{Andersson:2002ch, Gondek-Rosinska:2001kuc}.
+Astrophysically, these trends imply that rapidly rotating, hot proto-QSs can support very large masses and develop strong quadrupole deformations, making them promising gravitational-wave sources and potentially long-lived against collapse.
 They further highlight that mass, radius, spin, redshift, and gravitational-wave information must be combined to reliably infer the underlying EOS and thermal state, as rotation and temperature effects can otherwise mask the true nature of the stellar interior.